 What is it like to be Black and British today?
 And why is a look at our British heritage so important to understand contemporary matters?

-At Together TV, this month we have lined up an incredible range of documentaries aired for the first time in the UK, which champion unheard voices and poignant stories.
+At Together TV, to celebrate Black History Month, we lined up an incredible range of documentaries aired for the first time in the UK, which champion unheard voices and poignant stories.

-National Caribbean Heritage Museum Museumand are our Digital Guest Editors for the month, curating and sharing for us the best stories from the British Black community.
+National Caribbean Heritage Museum Museumand were our Digital Guest Editors for the month, curating and sharing for us the best stories from the British Black community.

 In association with